-- 5. Other: Other action deemed appropriate to a specific case. - b.
+- Suspension.
+A suspension from the University may be for a specified period of time, in which case the graduate student is eligible to apply for readmission at the end of the stated period of time; or it may be a conditional suspension, in which case the graduate student must demonstrate that he/she has fulfilled stated conditions prior to applying for readmission.
+A recommendation of suspension must be reviewed by the Dean of The Graduate School and the Provost who may affirm the decision or direct other appropriate redress in consultation with the hearing body. - 5.
+Other: Other action deemed appropriate to a specific case. - b.
 Sanctions in academic dismissal cases: - 1.
 Academic dismissal does not imply future readmission, nor does it mean that the person is forever barred from enrollment at Michigan State University.
 After a period of at least a year, and usually a minimum of two years, a student dismissed for academic reasons may apply for readmission.
 The applicant must be prepared to submit evidence indicative of capacity to perform graduate level work.
 Declarations of good intentions are not sufficient.
 Each application will be considered on its merits.
-If the student has attended another institution while on dismissal, an official transcript must be submitted. - 5.6 The University Graduate Judiciary is the final hearing body within the judicial structure related to graduate academic rights and responsibilities. - 5.6.1 The University Graduate Judiciary shall have available to it the full range of decisions provided to hearing boards through this document.
+If the student has attended another institution while on dismissal, an official transcript must be submitted.

+- 5.5.2 When sanctions other than or in addition to a penalty grade are involved, the college hearing board has original jurisdiction, and the University Graduate Judiciary has appellate jurisdiction over academic dismissals and disciplinary cases against graduate students relating to academic dishonesty, violations of professional standards, or falsification of admissions or academic records. - 5.6 The University Graduate Judiciary is the final hearing body within the judicial structure related to graduate academic rights and responsibilities, in cases which are initiated at the college level. - 5.6.1 The University Graduate Judiciary shall have available to it the full range of decisions provided to hearing boards through this document.
 In addition, the University Graduate Judiciary may make whatever recommendations it may consider appropriate to specific cases.
 When the Judiciary finds that a violation of academic rights has occurred and that redress is possible, the Judiciary shall direct the responsible administrator to provide redress.
 The administrator, in consultation with the University Graduate Judiciary, shall implement an appropriate remedy.